MeetChopra/free-tools/README.md

 # List of free tools
-We are making a list of all the free tools out there.
+We at [Freshping](https://freshworks.com/website-monitoring) are making a list of all the best free tools out there.
+Help us grow the list and making it useful for others :).
 Feel free to contribute and add new tools.
+Just send a PR and we will add it.

 ## Analytics